 In line with this consolidation movement, in the European IT Services industry, a major deal has been announced on 15 December 2010 by Atos Origin and Siemens: the two companies reached an agreement to form a global strategic partnership.
 Siemens will contribute its Siemens IT Solutions and Services, the SIS entity, for a total amount of EUR 850 million to Atos Origin in order to create a European IT champion.
 As part of the deal, Siemens will receive 12.5 million of Atos Origin shares and become for a period of at least five years the second main shareholder of Atos Origin with a 15% stake.
-Siemens will also receive a cash payment of EUR 186 million.
-Siemens will subscribe a five year convertible bond of EUR 250 million.

-The transaction was subject to a consultation procedure with the Working Council of Atos Origin, which issued its opinion in January 2011.
+The transaction was subject to a consultation procedure with the Working Council of Atos Origin. which issued its opinion in January 2011.
 It also obtained the US and European antitrust authorities approval in March 2011.
 The operation is expected to close by early July 2011 after approval from Atos Origin Shareholders.